nativewind/nativewind/apps/website/docs/overview/how-it-works.md

 ### Topics

-The `container` example also introducted topics.
+The `container` example also introduced topics.
 NativeWind works on a subscription model, where styles can subscribe to topics.
-Here the `container` style has subscribed to the `width` topic, so everytime the app's width changes the style is re-evaluated.
+Here the `container` style has subscribed to the `width` topic, so each time the app's width changes the style is re-evaluated.

 ### Dynamic Units